Meteor-Community-Packages/meteor-timesync/README.md

 ## Usage

-- `TimeSync.serverTime(clientTime)`: returns the server time for a given client time.
-A reactive variable which changes with the computed offset.
-If `clientTime` is omitted, returns the current time on the server, reactively updating every second.
+- `TimeSync.serverTime(clientTime, updateInterval)`: returns the server time for a given client time.
+A reactive variable which changes with the computed offset, and updates continually.
+Pass in `clientTime` optionally to specify a particular time on the client, or `updateInterval` to change the rate at which the reactive variable updates.
 - `TimeSync.serverOffset()`: returns the current time difference between the server and the client.
 Reactively updates as the offset is recomputed.
 - `TimeSync.roundTripTime()`: The round trip ping to the server.
 Also reactive.
 - `TimeSync.isSynced()`: Reactive variable that determines if an initial sync has taken place.